igor-ka/ngcourse-blog/components-in-angular-1.x-part-1.md

 ### Why Components?

-One of the ways to conceptualize Angular 1.x application is to view it as graph of scopes.
-Couple that with bi-directional data flow among those scopes and you have a complex application structure that is hard for developers to reason about.
-In addition, this approach poses perfromance challenges on the framework, maintaining the bindings within this graph during the digest cycles is more complicated and performance intensive as comprated to a tree of components.
+One of the ways to conceptualize Angular 1.x application is to view it as a graph of scopes.
+Couple that with bi-directional data flow amongst these scopes and you have a complex application structure that is hard for developers to reason about.
+In addition, this approach poses performance challenges on the framework.
+Maintaining the bindings within this graph during the digest cycles is more complicated and performance intensive compared to a tree of components.

-An Angular 1.x application developer also had to face a constant dillema of what to use to add logic to the page in the form of directives vs. controllers.
-The choice becomes a lot simpler in Angular 2, components to add add logic with a view, and directive to add custom behaviour to existing elements.
+An Angular 1.x application developer also had to face the constant dillema of what to use to add logic to the page in the form of directives vs. controllers.
+The choice becomes a lot simpler in Angular 2: components to add logic with a view, and directive to add custom behaviour to existing elements.

 Finally, the push to component based architecture aligns the framework with the future Web Component standards, which hopefully will extend the relevant life span of the framework and allow for less breaking changes in future releases.

 ## Develop with TypeScript

-Angular 2 is written in TypeScript, and even though using is not a requirement as the framework can be used with ES5 and ES6, the syntax and the development tools that use TypeScript make Angular 2 development workflow shine.
+Angular 2 is written in TypeScript, and even though using it is not a requirement as the framework can be used with ES5 and ES6, the syntax and the development tools that use TypeScript make Angular 2 development workflow shine.

 TypeScript is an application scale language that fully aligns with the ECMA specification and provides a super set of it's features.
 The nature of the language allows for a great IDE support with Visual Code, Atom and Sublime, and awesome compile time error checking.